 - Fast tool usury

 - Unsuitable in heavy and/or skeleton soils

-Weeding is a tillage technique compatible with plowing whose goal is to reduce the clod of the soil and bring up the roots of the weed.
+Weeding is a tillage technique compatible with plowing whose goal is to reduce the clod of the soil and bring up the weed’s roots.

-Weeding machinery is designed with bent rigid or elastic rippers and with different types of feet.
+Weeding machinery is designed with bent rigid or elastic rippers and different feet types.

 Harrowing executes the following functions: